 Invasives.
 To further exhaust the considerable seed bank of invasive plants, regrowth was permitted for a year after initial treatment in 2022.
 In 2024 the areas were brush-hogged or treated with low-dose herbicide.
 (This was a targeted, virtually zero-drift backpack spray method with an application rate just 4 percent of that typically applied to prepare a field for corn.)
 Removing these re-sprouts greatly increases the survival chances for native trees and shrubs.
 After all the work accomplished in the last three years, less intensive methods will be required in the future to control invasive species.

 Native tree and shrubs plantings.
-More than 600 dormant native trees and shrubs were planted in the fall of 2024 along the Mile-Around Woods’ former hedge rows and perimeter These natives will provide nutritious food and safe nesting sites (unlike the previous invasives-only hedges) and will function as wildlife travel corridors to and from woodlands.
-To protect the saplings from persistent deer browsing, they will remain caged for several years.
-The plantings include a grove of blight-resistant chestnuts that will be “adopted”, and studied, by children at The Village School.
-In addition, 400+ natives were planted in what was a 13-acre impenetrable honeysuckle thicket near Lake Paran.
-Species include: white pine, serviceberry, hazelnut, elderberry, paper birch, persimmon, quaking aspen, red oak, dogwood, shagbark, sugar maple, butternuts, and chestnuts.
+More than 600 dormant native trees and shrubs were planted in the fall of 2024 along The Mile-Around Woods’ former hedge rows and perimeter.
+At maturity these saplings will provide nutritious food and safe nesting sites (unlike the previous invasives-only hedges) and will function as wildlife travel corridors to and from woodlands.
+Given the persistent deer browsing and damage to prior (unprotected) plantings, we concluded that the saplings should remain caged for several years until they are well-established.

 2023.
 More mulching, more planting and weakening of the long-lived seed bank.
 In 2023 we started to stifle the long-lived and enormous invasive plant seed bank while encouraging growth of native species.
 In addition to mulching more mature invasives and planting hundreds of native shrubs and tree in new areas, we allowed the hidden invasive plant seeds to germinate.
 This helped us to find and remove them in 2024.
 A new kiosk was set in place with a new map to share information and news about The Mile-Around Woods.